byronbytes/Tasks/README.md

   - Diverse support for multiple applications and browsers and unneeded system cache.
 (Chrome, Discord, Temp, and more.)

 - Startup Manager:
   - View detailed information about programs that run on start.
-(Name, Description, Directory, and User)
+(Name, Description, Directory)
   - Create new programs that run on start.
   - Remove malicious programs that run on start with one click.
   - View detailed information about services that run on start.
 (Name, Service, Stopped or Running)